 Brittany Weistling began her career as a model for her artist dad, Morgan Weistling, before she could talk.
 At age six she shared the stage with her father at the Prix de West Invitational Art Exhibition and Sale when the painting she posed for, The Dance, won the Purchase Award.
 Her mother, JoAnn Peralta, has painted her numerous times as well, and collectors have watched her grow up on canvas.

-In 2011, at the age of fifteen, Brittany was invited to be a guest artist in the 2012 Masters of the American West, where one of her paintings hung on the artists’ Miniatures wall, and three others were sold by retail.
+In 2011, at the age of 15, Weistling was invited to be a guest artist in the 2012 Masters of the American West, where one of her paintings hung on the artists’ Miniatures wall, and three others were sold by retail.
 She was a guest artist the following year as well.

 In 2014 she was invited to be in Settlers West’s American Miniatures exhibition and the National Cowboy & Western Heritage Museum’s Small Works, Great Wonders annual winter art sale, and she and has been invited back annually since then.
 During that same year, she was featured in International Artist and Western Art Collector magazines; her painting Emily was featured on the cover of Southwest Art; and she was one of the artists interviewed for Southwest Art’s article “21 Under 31.”

-This is Weistling’s fourth year as an invited participating artist in Masters.
+This is Weistling’s fifth year as an invited participating artist in Masters.

 Back to Artists and Artwork